-If you notice in your Reporting section that your 'click rate' is high, or higher than you expected it to be, we have written some guidance on ways to help lower it, while still keeping staff aware of the threat.
+If you notice in your Reporting section that your 'click rate' is high, or higher than you had expected it to be, we have some written guidance on ways to help lower it, while still keeping staff aware of the threat.

 We recommend running phishing simulations at least monthly.
 At MetaCompliance, we constantly update our Phishing email templates, so you will always have fresh ones to use that are up to date with the current threats we see in real life.

-Running monthly simulations will give you a clear picture of recurring victims and weaknesses within the organisation who can then be targeted with additional training.
+Running monthly simulations will give you a clear picture of who the recurring victims are, as well as highlighting any weaknesses within your organisation.
+These can then be targeted with additional training.

-If your users click on a phishing simulation, have them automatically enrolled into a phishing-awareness training course by using our Phish Remediation tool.
-This will automatically target those users who interacted with the phishing simulation with a second phish or a course.
-See Phish Remediation
+If your users click on a phishing simulation, you can automatically enrol them into a phishing-awareness training course by using our Phish Remediation tool.
+Any user who interacted with the original phishing simulation will automatically be targeted with a second phish or a course.
+See Phish Remediation.

-The cyber security landscape is always changing with new threats to be aware of.
-Instead of recycling the same course from the year before, check out our ‘What’s New’ section, so you can make use of our newly created content focusing on recent threats, or seek advice from your Customer Success Manager to create an impactful, relevant course.
+The cyber security landscape is always changing with a constant stream of new threats to be aware of.
+Instead of recycling the same course from the year before, check out our ‘What’s New’ section so you can either make use of our newly created content which focuses on recent threats, or seek advice from your Customer Success Manager to create an impactful, relevant course.

-The MetaCompliance Platform has an array of reporting tools to choose from.
-We would recommend a monthly review of your 'Departmental Comparison Report', so that you can be aware of possible weaknesses within the organisation, and be in a position to provide them with additional support and guidance on how to spot a phish.
+The MetaCompliance platform has an array of reporting tools to choose from.
+We would recommend a monthly review of your 'Departmental Comparison Report' so that you can be aware of possible weaknesses within your organisation, and also be in a position to provide your colleagues with additional support and guidance on how to spot a phish.